 Proxy adviser Glass Lewis backs Recchi as chairman of Telecom Italia

-MILAN, March 31 (Reuters) - Proxy advisor Glass Lewis has recommended that Telecom Italia investors vote in favour of Giuseppe Recchi as chairman of the board when shareholders meet on April 16, it said in a document seen by Reuters.
+MILAN (Reuters) - Proxy advisor Glass Lewis has recommended that Telecom Italia investors vote in favor of Giuseppe Recchi as chairman of the board when shareholders meet on April 16, it said in a document seen by Reuters.

 Telecom Italia's largest investor Telco said earlier this month it had proposed Recchi as chairman of Italy's largest phone group.

 Recchi is a former executive at General Electric and is currently chairman of Italian state-owned oil group Eni.

 Telco is owned by Spain's Telefonica, Italian insurer Generali and two banks, Intesa Sanpaolo and Mediobanca, and owns 22.4 percent of Telecom Italia.

 Some Telecom Italia minority investors led by Marco Fossati are seeking greater representation on the company's board, which they say is too influenced by Telefonica.

 Fossati, Telecom's second-largest shareholder, has proposed as chairman Vito Gamberale, the head of infrastructure fund F2i and main shareholder of fiber optic group Metroweb.